Storm Franklin has led to flooding and homes being evacuated in some parts of the UK.

-The Environment Agency uses a range of temporary or "demountable" flood barriers to provide protection in flood-prone areas.
+The Environment Agency uses a range of temporary flood barriers to provide protection in flood-prone areas.

 Lightweight metal barriers are relatively inexpensive, can be placed in various positions, and removed when waters recede.

 Frame barriers use the weight of the floodwater itself to hold them in place.

 Temporary barriers can also be added to permanent flood defences, such as raised embankments, increasing the level of protection.

-Measures might include using small barriers in ditches and fields, or notches cut into embankments, to divert the water into open land.
+They include the use of small barriers in ditches and fields, or notches cut into embankments, to divert the water into open land.

-Letting pools form outside the main channel of a river means the water is temporarily removed from the main flow - reducing the power of the floodwaters.
+Letting pools form outside the main channel of a river means water is temporarily removed from the main flow - reducing the power of the floodwaters.

 Trees can also help defend against floods.
 Planting more trees catches rainfall and helps take water from the soil - although the Environment Agency says large areas must be reforested to make a real difference.

 Felled trees can also be laid across streams in wooded areas and help push unusually high waters into surrounding woodlands.
 Such schemes need very careful planning and management.

 Sustainable drainage is often used in towns and cities, which are prone to flash flooding after sudden heavy rain.

-In urban areas, large areas of ground are covered in concrete and tarmac.
+This happens in urban areas because large areas of ground are covered in concrete and tarmac.
 Rain is channelled straight into drainage systems, which can become overwhelmed.

-In the UK, the Flood Act of 2010 obliges builders to landscape developments so that water from roofs and driveways seeps into open ground rather than rushing into the water system.
+Builders are now required to landscape developments, so that water from roofs and driveways seeps into open ground rather than rushing into the water system.

 Guidelines suggest the ground should be able to absorb the water - a process known as infiltration.

-Large "detention basins" can also be built to collect rainwater and hold it, managing the volume of water entering urban rivers, while ponds offer further water-holding capacity.
+Large "detention basins" can also be built to collect rainwater and hold it, while ponds offer further water-holding capacity.